 In order for the Department to process requests for reformatting by the school, requests for approval should be submitted to OSA at least one week before the first scheduled date of the test administration.
 Requests should include a letter on school letterhead from the school signed by the school principal.
-Each request must include the portion of the student's IEP in which the type of reformatting is listed or defined.
 Requests may be faxed to 518-474-1989.
 Department approvals will be provided by fax.
 However, regardless of approval, under no circumstances may the shrink-wrapped test packages of State assessments be opened prior to the morning of the day that the test is to be administered in the school.